dwhinham/mt32-pi/README.md

 ## 🎹🎶 mt32-pi

-A work-in-progress baremetal Roland MT-32 and CM-32L emulator for the Raspberry Pi 3 or above, based on [Munt] and [Circle].
+- A work-in-progress baremetal MIDI synthesizer for the Raspberry Pi 3 or above, based on [Munt], [FluidSynth] and [Circle].
-Turn your Raspberry Pi into a dedicated emulation of the [famous multi-timbre sound module](https://en.wikipedia.org/wiki/Roland_MT-32) used by countless classic MS-DOS and Sharp X68000 games, that starts up in seconds!
+- Turn your Raspberry Pi into a dedicated emulation of the [famous multi-timbre sound module](https://en.wikipedia.org/wiki/Roland_MT-32) used by countless classic MS-DOS, PC-98 and Sharp X68000 games!
+- 🆕 Add your favorite [SoundFonts][SoundFont] to expand your synthesizer with [General MIDI], [Roland GS], or even [Yamaha XG] support for endless MIDI possibilities.
+- 🆕 Includes General MIDI and Roland GS support out of the box thanks to [GeneralUser GS] by S. Christian Collins.
+- No operating system, no complex Linux audio configuration; just super-low latency audio.
+- Easy to configure and ready to play from cold-boot in a matter of seconds.
+- The perfect companion for your vintage PC or [MiSTer] FPGA setup.

 ## 🔖 Table of contents